 To request pre-lodgement advice:

-and options or are experiencing any difficulties in completing the online request you can contact us by:
+If you have any questions regarding the pre-lodgement process and options or are experiencing any difficulties in completing the online request you can contact us by:

 - Email: firstname.lastname@example.org

 Development Services Department

 The pre-assessment meeting service is offered on Mondays, Wednesdays and Fridays at the Caboolture office.
 If you wish to take advantage of the new video conferencing system for pre-assessment meetings, simply indicate this with your request.